-This category is subject to the general selection requirements of Delft University of Technology with regard to prior foreign education, based on a Cumulative Grade Point Average of at least 75% of the maximum number of points that could be earned, included in the table of countries (see website) and meeting the requirements for satisfactory linguistic mastery of English, as stated in the annex.
+This category is subject to the general selection requirements of Delft University of Technology with regard to prior foreign education, based on a Cumulative Grade Point Average of at least 75% of the maximum number of points that could be earned, included in the table of countries (see website) and meeting the requirements for satisfactory linguistic mastery of English, as stated in the annex of art.
+3.

-- 3. For admission in accordance with section 2, the following additional condition apply: Access to the education of the Master's degree programme in Civil Engineering and Applied Earth Sciences is open to individuals who have demonstrated to the admissions committee that they possess knowledge, insight and skills at the level of the Bachelor's degree mentioned subsections 1a, or of a university Bachelor's degree, in addition to the further requirements mentioned in subsections 1b and 1c. - 4.
-All students are also subject to the following qualitative admission requirements: In order to obtain proof of admission, the student must meet or, as the case may be, possess: - a. the general relevant criteria set by the Executive Board, laid down in the "Policy on fees and enrolment", laid down in Annex 1 of the Student Charter (central part), and clarified in Part 1.2 "Entrance and admission" of the mentioned Student Charter. - b. a certificate, together with the accompanying list of marks, proving that he/she possesses knowledge of a sufficiently high level and broad scope to successfully complete the programme within the allotted period. - 5.
-In order to meet the stipulations outlined in subsection 2 and 4b, knowledge for the programme may be lacking in various subjects as long as it does not exceed the level of 12 credits.
-The missing subjects can be integrated into the MSc programme
+- 3. For admission in accordance with section 2, the following additional condition apply: Access to the education of the Master degree programme in Civil Engineering, Applied Earth Sciences and Construction Management Engineering is open to individuals who have demonstrated to the admissions committee that they possess knowledge, insight and skills at the level of the Bachelor degree mentioned in section 1. - 4.
+All students are also subject to the following qualitative admission requirements: - In order to obtain proof of admission, the student must meet or, as the case may be, possess: - a. the general relevant criteria set by the Executive Board, laid down in the "Policy on fees and enrolment", laid down in Annex 1 of the Student Charter (central part), and clarified in Part 1.2 "Entrance and admission" of the mentioned Student Charter. - b. a certificate, together with the accompanying list of marks, proving that he/she possesses knowledge of a sufficiently high level and broad scope to successfully complete the programme within the allotted period.

-Article 3b - Admissions to the bridging programme
+Article 3b - Admission to the bridging programme

 - 1. In order to be admitted to the bridging programme, the student must satisfy the general relevant criteria set by the Executive Board in the "Policy on fees and enrolment", laid down as annex 1 of the Student Charter (main part), and clarified in Chapter 2 "Entrance and admission" of the mentioned Student Charter. - 2.
-The criteria mentioned in section 1 are elaborated further in the annex.
+The criteria mentioned in section 1 are elaborated further in the annex of the specific programme.